Yeovil: Places of worship

 The Anglican Church of St John the Baptist dates from the late 14th century.
 Its 92 ft-high tower is in four stages, with set-back offset corner buttresses.
 It is capped by openwork balustrading matching the 19th-century parapets.
 There are two-light late 14th-century windows on all sides at bell-ringing and bell-chamber levels, the latter having fine pierced stonework grilles.
 There is a stair turret to the north-west corner, with a weather vane termination.
 The church is a Grade I listed building.

-Yeovil has a Roman Catholic Holy Ghost Church, three Methodist churches (Preston Road, St Marks, Chelston Avenue and Vicarage Street), a Baptist church in South Street, the Salvation Army, Elim Pentecostal Church, Yeovil Community Church (Evangelical, based at The GateWay), Yeovil Family Church (New Frontiers) and several other Anglican churches.
+Yeovil has a Roman Catholic Holy Ghost Church, three Methodist churches (Preston Road, St Marks, Chelston Avenue and Vicarage Street), a Baptist church in South Street, the Salvation Army, Elim Pentecostal Church, Yeovil Community Church (Non-denominational Christianity, based at The GateWay), Yeovil Family Church (New Frontiers) and several other Anglican churches.

-There is a mosque on Sherborne Road which was opened to worshippers in May 2017.
+There is a mosque on Sherborne Road, which was opened to worshippers in May 2017.